StreamGaze: Gaze-Guided Temporal Reasoning and Proactive Understanding in Streaming Videos: Experiments

 \textbf{Gaze input strategy.} To incorporate gaze into each model, we employ a visual prompting strategy inspired by~\cite{peng2025eye}.
-For every video, we overlay (i) a green dot indicating the user's gaze center and (ii) a red circular region representing FOV.
+For each frame $I_t$, we overlay (i) a green dot indicating the instantaneous gaze coordinate $(x_t, y_t)$ and (ii) a red circular region representing FOV.
 We also prepend an instruction prompt that explicitly explains these cues to the model, e.g., \textit{``The user's gaze center is indicated by a green dot.
-The red circle represents the area where the user's gaze is focused.''} Full instruction templates are provided in the \cref{sec:evaluation-detail}.
+The red circle represents the area where the user's gaze is focused.''} Full prompts are provided in the \Cref{sec:evaluation-detail}.

 \textbf{Evaluation metrics.} For past and present tasks, which are multiple-choice questions, we use Accuracy based on exact matching (with optional fuzzy matching for semantically equivalent responses).
 In particular, for VideoLLM-online~\cite{chen2024videollm}, which generates free-form text responses, we applied keyword-based matching by checking if the ground truth option keyword appeared in the response using regular expressions.
 For proactive remind tasks, we adopt a multi-triggering query protocol following~\cite{niu2025ovo,lin2024streamingbench} to simulate online decision-making.
 At each timestamp, the model is prompted with the cumulative video observed so far and must answer \textit{“Yes”} if the target object has appeared in the field of view and \textit{“No”} otherwise.
 We use accuracy as the primary metric, as it penalizes premature or excessive triggers and thus best reflects the reliability of proactive alerts.
-Additional recall results are provided in \cref{sec:appendix-additional-analysis}.
+Additional recall results are provided in \Cref{sec:appendix-additional-analysis}.